Suraj151/esp8266-framework/README.md

 | Esc | cancel the line; inside `fedit`, open the save/cancel/delete menu |
 | Ctrl+C, Ctrl+Z | abort the running command |

-Clients disagree about what Enter is: a raw serial terminal sends `\n`, telnet sends CR LF.
-Both endings are accepted, and a pair is taken as the single key press it represents rather than as a key press followed by an empty line — the two halves may arrive in separate reads, so which ending was taken is remembered on the session.
+Clients disagree about what Enter is: a raw serial terminal sends `\n`, telnet sends CR LF or CR NUL.
+Every ending is accepted, and a pair is taken as the single key press it represents rather than as a key press followed by an empty line — the two halves may arrive in separate reads, so which ending was taken is remembered on the session.

+Only real characters reach the line.
+Control bytes the editor has no meaning for, and the stray `0xff` a board can emit as it comes out of reset, are dropped rather than typed — so a line that starts arriving mid-reset is still the line you meant.

 A long-running command receives these mid-execution by overriding `executeTermInputAction`.